When companies want to increase efficiency and run a lean company, many turn to value stream mapping.

 This year's report delves deep into the data to analyze what ERP industry trends mean for organizations now and in the future.

-Value stream mapping is a tool that helps organizations understand the flow of information or materials.
+Value stream mapping is a tool that helps companies understand the flow of information or materials.
+This tool should do the following:

 - Provide a broad range of information.